labd/react-loqate/README.md

 ### Customization

-You can either style the default input, list and listItem with their respective classes or replace them completely by passing in your own components in the components prop.
+You can either style the default input, list and listitem with their respective classes or replace them completely by passing in your own components in the components prop.

-**List component must be able to accept a ref!**
+**Input and List components must be able to accept a ref, either through using forwardRef or being a base html element**

 **All custom components must pass down their props!**